Analysts Mean recommendation for Onconova Therapeutics, Inc. (ONTX) was 2.20: Is this the key time?

 Technical breakdown of Onconova Therapeutics, Inc. (ONTX)

 Bearing in mind the latest performance of Onconova Therapeutics, Inc., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 1.57%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -85.21%, alongside a downfall of -83.93% for the period of the last 12 months.
-The shares increased approximately by 3.17% in the 7-day charts and went down by -5.12% in the period of the last 30 days.
-Common stock shares were lifted by -50.44% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -17.75%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -86.88%, alongside a downfall of -90.63% for the period of the last 12 months.
+The shares increased approximately by 4.10% in the 7-day charts and went up by -19.02% in the period of the last 30 days.
+Common stock shares were lifted by -40.18% during last recorded quarter.